dojo/docs/dojo/partial.rst

   }
   dojo.xhrGet(args);

-What that doe sis create a new function that wraps dataLoaded and affixes the first parameter with the value "firstValue".
+What that does is create a new function that wraps dataLoaded and affixes the first parameter with the value "firstValue".
 Note that dojo.partial allows you to do N parameters, so you can keep defining as many values as you want for fixed-value parameters of a function.

 Basic Example
 -------------